Agile-Labs-Tech/agilelabs-isms-policy/10 Clear-screen-desk policy/README.md

 3. TL may appoint a deputy to update the document.
 4. When evaluating the effectiveness and adequacy of this document, the following criteria must be considered:

-    1. number of incidents related to unauthorized access to information on desks, printers, photocopiers, fax machines, work stations, etc.
+    1. number of incidents related to unauthorized access to information on desks, printers, work stations, etc.

 # Clear Desk And Clear Screen Policy